 Under the direction of the Vice President for Oncology Services, this endowment sponsors symposia and other programs to teach nurses and other health care professionals and families proven methods for maintaining good mental and emotional health so they may continue caring for patients with empathy and understanding.

 Resiliency training topics include:

-- Compassion fatigue and lowering the effects of stress and burnout
+- Addressing compassion fatigue and lowering the effects of stress and burnout

 - Providing ongoing support to staff members, recognizing signs of struggling, and using tools to manage everyday challenges